Blogs drive business opportunities: UK survey

 Really a great post, Neville.
 These stats are amazing.
 Never knew blogging was so sought after.
 Seems to be a great way to drive business to your website.
 We have been closely monitoring business blogs and are left with the fact we are late getting on board.
 This post is a real eye opener for sure.
 Thanks

-7. Craig Raphael
+24. Craig Raphael avatar

 I personally think that most companies nowadays utilize or minimally have a blog in operation.
 They may not know how to use it properly, just like many don’t know how to optimize their websites.